Discover more from Secret Mars

-Technological Debris in Gale Crater, Mars
+Technological Debris in Gale Crater, Mars - or Just Volcanic Rock?

 I’m not a geologist, so my limited understanding is born from looking at countless Mars images and becoming somewhat familiar with the common rock types, shale and erosion patterns replicated during every day and every mile on Mars traversed by the Rovers - mysterious geometrical lines and intersections once interpreted by the uninitiated as possible wall foundations and roads, now mundanely explained by mineral veins and ice fracturing.